Debbie Gibson: 2010–present

-In January 2010, an unofficial clip named "Cougar" was uploaded on YouTube.
-She also became a spokesperson for Murad's Resurgence Skin Care and plays piano and sings a line of the song called "Cougar".
+Gibson became a spokesperson for Murad's Resurgence Skin Care and plays piano and sang a line of the song "Cougar".
 Gibson's song "Rise", from the documentary 3 Billion and Counting, was included on the shortlist for an Academy Award for Best Original Song in 2010.
-In the summer of 2011, she released Rise on iTunes, and also performed it on Good Morning America in New York.
+In the summer of 2011, she released Rise on iTunes and performed it on Good Morning America in New York.
 Gibson performed as Mother Nature in Cirque Dreams' Jungle Fantasy at Foxwoods Resort Casino from July 27 to September 1, 2010.

 In 2010, the album Ms. Vocalist, released via Sony Japan, reached the Top 10 on the Billboard Japan chart.
-Gibson covered J-pop tunes for the album that were originally sung by Japanese artists such as Chage and Aska ("Say Yes"), Yutaka Ozaki ("I love you"), Miho Nakayama and WANDS (Sekaijū no Dare Yori Kitto) among others, plus a Japanese/English version of her number-one hit "Lost in Your Eyes" and a duet with Eric Martin.
-The first single from the album, "I Love You", hit No. 1 on the international cable radio chart on November 3, 2010.
+Gibson covered J-pop tunes for the album that were originally sung by Japanese artists such as Chage and Aska ("Say Yes"), Yutaka Ozaki ("I love you"), Miho Nakayama and WANDS (Sekaijū no Dare Yori Kitto), among others, plus a Japanese/English version of her number-one hit "Lost in Your Eyes" and a duet with Eric Martin.
+The first single from the album, "I Love You", hit number 1 on the international cable radio chart on November 3, 2010.

-In January 2011, Gibson wrote, performed, and produced the song "Snake Charmer" for the film Mega Python vs. Gatoroid.
+In January 2011, Gibson wrote, performed and produced the song "Snake Charmer" for the film Mega Python vs. Gatoroid.
 During the summer of 2011, Gibson toured with fellow 1980s pop princess Tiffany.
 In June 2011, Gibson appeared in Katy Perry's music video "Last Friday Night (T.G.I.F.)" alongside several other guest stars.
-On August 27, 2016, Gibson starred in an original Hallmark Channel film, Summer of Dreams, about a former pop star, trying to make a comeback, who finds herself better suited as a school's choir director.
+On August 27, 2016, Gibson starred in an original Hallmark Channel film, Summer of Dreams, about a former pop star trying to make a comeback who finds herself better suited as a school's choir director.
 She also recorded a song titled "Wonderland" for the film.